Louis Mustillo

-Louis Mustillo (born May 28, 1958) is an American actor who is best known as playing Vincent “Vince” Moranto on Mike & Molly from 2010 to 2016.
+Louis Mustillo (born May 28, 1958) is an American actor who is best known as playing Vincent "Vince" Moranto on Mike & Molly from 2010 to 2016.

 Life and career

 Mustillo was born in Buffalo, New York.
 He attended American Academy of Dramatic Arts, where he was a contemporary of the Canadian actor, Elias Koteas, and Illeana Douglas.
-According to the American Academy's 1983 graduation program, Mustillo and Douglas graduated from the Academy's two year program in a ceremony held at NYC's Winter Garden Theatre on April 26, 1983.
-They were not asked back to the school's third year, known as The Production Company year.
+According to the American Academy's 1983 graduation program, Mustillo and Douglas graduated from the Academy's two-year program in a ceremony held at NYC's Winter Garden Theatre on April 26, 1983.
+They were not asked back to the school's third-year, known as The Production Company year.

-He has guest starred in more than 50 episodes of television, including an early appearance as a controversial comic on Night Court, and has appeared in over 20 films.
+He has guest-starred in more than 50 episodes of television, including an early appearance as a controversial comic on Night Court, and has appeared in over 20 films.
 He was a series regular on Man of the People with James Garner.
 He also played Russell Topps for two seasons on DreamWorks first hour-long drama, High Incident.
 He had a recurring role on The Sopranos as a mafia-associated landscaping business owner, Salvatore "Sal" Vitro.
-He appeared in The Narrows, and he played sports writer Maury Allen on the ESPN mini-series The Bronx is Burning.
-Louis also wrote and starred in Bartenders, a one man show that ran for a year at the John Houseman Theatre in New York City.
+He appeared in The Narrows, and he played sports writer Maury Allen on the ESPN miniseries The Bronx is Burning.
+Louis also wrote and starred in Bartenders, a one-man show that ran for a year at the John Houseman Theatre in New York City.

 He also had a regular role in the CBS sitcom Mike & Molly playing Vince, a love interest and later husband of Molly's mother.